DevParapalli/DevParapalli/cv4-nodates.typ

   title: "Systems Engineer",
   location: "Hyderabad, Telangana, India",
   company: "Tata Consultancy Services Limited",
-  dates: dates-helper(start-date: "Jul 2025", end-date: "Present"),
+  dates: "Present",
 )
-- Part of the Generative AI CoE in the AI.Cloud Business Group, working on Large-scale, Cloud-based Agentic AI Use-cases for clients.
+- Part of the Generative AI CoE in the AI.Cloud Business Group, working on Large-scale, Cloud-based Agentic AI use-cases.
 - Contributed to the development of data ingestion and RAG pipeline for a client, supporting processing of 1000+ diverse invoice types, including scanned and handwritten documents.
 - Architected a platform migration for a client, helping transition enterprise systems from SAP Cloud Platform to Azure Integration Services (AIS) and implemented Generative AI solutions for migration processes and enhanced platform capabilities.

 #work(
   title: "GenAI & Backend Development Intern",
-  location: "Nagpur, Maharashtra, India",
+  location: "",
   company: "PolymathAI",
-  dates: dates-helper(start-date: "Jun 2024", end-date: "August 2024"),
+  dates: none,
 )
 - Implemented a novel Generative AI Pipeline capable of utilizing videos, reducing the time to process videos by 95%.

 #work(
   title: "Software Development Engineer Intern",
-  location: "Remote",
+  location: "",
   company: "Gameathon",
-  dates: dates-helper(start-date: "Feb 2023", end-date: "April 2023"),
+  dates: none,
 )
 - Designed and developed a full e-commerce platform for Gameathon, with a user retention rate of 93% for the first year.